M*A*S*H (film): Plot

 Painless, described as "best-equipped dentist in the Army" and "the dental Don Juan of Detroit", fears an incident of impotence has turned him homosexual and he announces his intent to commit suicide.
 The Swampmen agree to help, stage a feast to evoke Leonardo da Vinci's Last Supper, arrange for Father Mulcahy to give absolution and communion, and provide him with a "black capsule" (actually a sleeping pill) to speed him on his way.
-Hawkeye persuades the gorgeous Lieutenant "Dish" Schneider — who has remained faithful to her husband and is being transferred back to the United States for discharge — to spend the night with Painless and allay his concern about his "latent homosexuality".
+Hawkeye persuades the gorgeous Lieutenant "Dish" Schneider – who has remained faithful to her husband and is being transferred back to the United States for discharge – to spend the night with Painless and allay his concern about his "latent homosexuality".
 The next morning, Painless is his usual cheerful self, and a smiling Dish departs for home in a helicopter.

-Hawkeye and Trapper fly to Japan to operate on a Congressman's son as a way of playing golf.
+Hawkeye and Trapper are ordered to Japan to operate on a Congressman's son, which they exploit as an opportunity to play golf.
 When they also perform an unauthorized operation on a local infant, they face disciplinary action from the hospital commander for misusing Army resources.
 Trapper uses anesthetic gas to sedate the commander.
 Using staged photographs of him as he awakens in bed with a prostitute, they blackmail him into keeping his mouth shut.

 Blake and General Hammond organize a football game between the 4077th and the 325th Evac Hospital and heavily wager on the outcome.
-At Hawkeye's suggestion, Blake applies to have a specific neurosurgeon — Dr. Oliver Harmon "Spearchucker" Jones, a former professional football player for the San Francisco 49ers — transferred to the 4077th as a ringer.
+At Hawkeye's suggestion, Blake applies to have a specific neurosurgeon – Dr. Oliver Harmon "Spearchucker" Jones, a former professional football player for the San Francisco 49ers – transferred to the 4077th as a ringer.
 Hawkeye also suggests Blake bet half his money up front and keep Jones out of the first half of the game.
 The 325th scores repeatedly and easily, even after the 4077th drugs one of their star players to incapacitate him.
 Hammond confidently offers high odds, against which Blake bets the rest of his money.
 Jones enters the second half, which quickly devolves into a free-for-all, and the 4077th gets the 325th's second ringer thrown out of the game and wins with a final trick play.

-Not long after the football game, Hawkeye and Duke get their discharge orders and begin their journey home — taking the same stolen Jeep in which they arrived.
+Not long after the football game, Hawkeye and Duke get their discharge orders and begin their journey home – taking the same stolen Jeep in which they arrived.